 And although the comorbidity rate between PTSD and depression is fairly high, a 2017 study found that approximately 40 percent of veterans not diagnosed with PTSD had other mental health issues, most frequently depression.

 Here, too, massage therapy shows promise.
-A 2010 meta-analysis considering the treatment effects of massage therapy for depression found a significant association between massage and alleviated symptoms of depression.
+A recent meta-analysis considering the treatment effects of massage therapy for depression found a significant association between massage and alleviated symptoms of depression.

 While insomnia is a common issue among the general U.S. population, this condition presents an even greater problem to veterans.
 A study conducted in 2017 involving primary care providers’ perspectives on veterans showed that more than half of the veterans already enrolled in VA health care centers in the Midwest demonstrated having significantly higher levels of insomnia.